Author: Lawrence Tougas

 We hold two shows late in the year (this is Arizona) to promote our club, the hobby, and the unbridled enjoyment of flying RC aircraft of all types.

-We celebrate National Model Aviation Day in August with a two-hour air show followed by buddy-box flights for anyone interested in learning how to fly.
+We celebrate National Model Aviation Day in August with a 2-hour air show followed by buddy-box flights for anyone interested in learning how to fly.
 We take four or five students up at a time for a 5-minute hands-on introduction to the sport.
-They are then invited back for further training if they wish to further their interest in the sport.
+They are then invited back for additional training if they wish to further their interest.

-The second event was held this past year on December 7 (Pearl Harbor Day).
-This spectacular event included a fly-by of an emergency medical helicopter which landed and was on display throughout the day.
+The second event was held this past year on December 7.
+This spectacular event included a visit by an emergency medical helicopter which landed and was on display throughout the day.
 The crew gave tours of the aircraft and answered questions.
 A group of local paragliders flew in and landed on our runway, and also staffed a booth and answered questions about paragliding and hang gliding.

-Topping the event off was a dazzling 90-minute air show.
-Several hundred visitors attended we raised more than $1,000 in contributions for the Wounded Warrior Project.
+Topping off the event was a dazzling 90-minute air show.
+Several hundred visitors attended, and we raised more than $1,000 in contributions for the Wounded Warrior Project.

-Following are rules clubs should follow if they wish to grow and maintain their membership.
+Rules clubs should follow to grow and maintain membership

-1. Greet every visitor that drives into your field with a smile and ask his or her name.
+1. Greet every visitor who drives into your field with a smile and ask his or her name.

-2. Take them down the flightline and show them the airplanes and introduce them to the members.
+2. Take them down the flightline, show them the airplanes, and introduce them to the members.
 Show them we are not just a club, but a family that is passionate about this sport.

 3. All club officers in attendance should greet visitors and welcome them to the field.